Division of Student Affairs & Enrollment Management

 A normal, Full-Time academic load during fall or spring semesters is defined by the university as 12 semester hours for undergraduate and 9 hours for graduate students.
 The VA honors these parameters for payment of benefits.
 Undergraduate and graduate students carrying less than a full load will not be certified at Full-Time.

 Veterans who can show proof of successful completion of introductory military training (Boot Camp or a Commissioning source) are awarded credit for the 4 hours of physical fitness training and First Year Experience.
-A student desiring to use their GI Bill Benefits must submit a request for that semester containing the following documents:
+A student desiring to use their VA Education Benefits must submit a request for that semester containing the following documents:

 - VA Enrollment Certification Requrest Form